TiKeil/perturbations-for-2d-data/README.md

 pip install numpy scipy cython scikit-sparse matplotlib notebook ipython ipdb ipyparallel
 ```

-If you are working on a mac, you need to use a kind of hacked version of scikit-sparse and do
+If you are working on a mac, you need to use a slightly hacked version of scikit-sparse and do

 ```
 brew install suite-sparse